 Here, I see old friends and family reuniting under a common purpose; the closest people to the bride and groom sharing their history, their feelings and appreciation for friends and family; and couples who reciprocate their appreciation for all those who have influenced and affected their lives.
-Weddings are about couples committing their lives to each other, but they are also about the people around them that make that life even more interesting.
+Weddings are about couples committing their lives to each other, but they are also about the people around them that make life even more interesting.
 Getting to know my clients and then delivering a set of emotionally powerful photographs to record the beginning of the next chapter of life together is such a rewarding experience.
 At this point in my life, there’s nothing I’d rather do.

 Open-mouthed belly laughs